anonyxbiz/janed/README.md

-#### Description:
 The **json_asynchronous_nosql_encrypted_database** library provides a secure, asynchronous NoSQL database solution for Python applications.
 It integrates encryption and decryption functionalities to safeguard data integrity, ensuring sensitive information remains protected.
 Built with asyncio for efficient concurrent operations, it supports seamless data storage and retrieval using JSON format, offering flexibility and performance in data management.

-**Overview:**
-The json_asynchronous_nosql_encrypted_database is an asynchronous NoSQL database library for Python applications, designed to handle data storage and retrieval securely.
-It uses JSON format for data representation and integrates encryption and decryption capabilities to ensure data confidentiality.

 **Features:**
 - **Asynchronous Operation:** Built with asyncio, enabling concurrent operations for efficient data handling.